Westfalen NA Stallions

 an inspection for licensing at the age of 2 years and older.
 Stallions may be

 graded into Stud Book I (Approved) or II (Recorded), depending on scores and pedigree.
 Stud books also exist for German Riding Ponies, Kleines Deutsche Reitpferd,

 Haflingers, Knabstruppers and Lipizzans.

 Completion of a performance test is required for three year olds to maintain Stud Book I status.
 A new 3-day stallion performance

-test will be offered on the east and west coast in the fall of 2017 for 4-6 year old stallions.
+test is be offered on the east and west coast beginning in the fall of 2017 for 4-6 year old stallions.
 For full lifetime approval, stallions

 must secure minimum show results in their discipline (dressage, jumpers, hunters or eventing) or complete the 70-Day test with a miniumum score of 90, or complete a combination of the short test/s and

 performance results.
 Stallions older than six may gain lifetime approval based on